solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

    > Re-run the query every 5-10 seconds to watch the count of records in the table, and how it changes as new records are being added by the notebook.
 The notebook limits the number of rows to 1500, so if you see a count of 1500, the notebook has completed processing.

 5. **Important**: Close the notebook by selecting the **X** in the top right of the tab and then select **Discard Changes**.
 Closing the notebook will ensure you free up the allocated resources on the Spark Pool.
-By not saving, you will ensure that the next user in the shared environment gets the original copy of the notebook.

-## Task 2 - Explore, modify, and run a Pipeline containing a Data Flow

 In this task, you use a Pipeline containing a Data Flow to explore, transform, and load data into an Azure Synapse Analytics table.
 Using pipelines and data flows allows you to perform data ingestion and transformations, similar to what you did in Task 1, but without having to write any code.